- Tuition & Financial Aid

-Student Health Services is open Monday through Friday, 9 a.m. – 3 p.m. and is staffed by a registered nurse.
+There are many clinics and health care providers near campus, several within walking distance.
 In the case of emergencies, students are instructed to go to Regions Hospital, located 4 miles east on Interstate 94, at University Ave. and Jackson St.

 We all need a little help sometimes.
 Concordia’s Counseling Services provides emotional/mental health therapy and support.
 Academic Advising, Tutoring Services, Student Support Services, Disability Services and Veterans Affairs are academic resource areas for your student.
 If your student lives in a residence hall, the RAs and/or Hall Director can be a great resource, too.